This post was originally published on September 25, 2013.

-While it may seem silly to give your items a thorough clean only to store them away, doing so can ensure proper preservation.
+While it may seem silly or tedious to give your items a thorough clean only to store them away, doing so can ensure proper preservation.

 You may be thinking—what’s the worst that could happen?
 Furniture that is simply left alone may contain bacteria or other elements that make these items more prone to mold or mildew accumulation during long-term storage.

-Because of this, a good first step to store any furniture item is to give it a proper clean.
+To avoid this from happening, give your furniture a proper clean.
 Below, we outline common cleaning techniques for three types of furniture pieces: upholstered, wooden and plastic.

 Upholstered furniture pieces are those that contain stuffing, springs and cushions, with fabric that covers it all.
 To clean, consider the following steps:

 - Know your fabric.
-It is important to note that different fabrics will react differently toward certain chemicals and processes.
+It’s important to note that different fabrics will react differently toward certain chemicals and processes.
 Knowing the fabric type can help guide you toward the best way to clean and protect.